AeroEng-JosphatMulambu/Baggage-Handling-Data-WareHouse-And-Analytics/README.md

-# Baggage-Handling-Data-WareHouse-And-Analytics
+# Baggage-Handling-Data-WareHouse-And-Analytics Project
-Build a modern data warehouse using SQL SERVER to consolidate flight handling data enabling analytical reporting and informed decision making
+Welcome to the **Baggage Handling Data WareHouse And Analytics Project** repository This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.